 2) Between the Western and Eastern churches, three events in the life of Jesus are commemorated in Epiphany: the visit of the magi from the East (Matthew 2:1-12), Jesus’s baptism by John in the Jordan river (Matthew 3:1-12; Luke 3:21-22; Mark 1:1-9), and the turning of water into wine at the wedding of Cana (John 2:1-11).

-3) The theological significance of Epiphany relates to the narrative identification of Jesus Christ as the Son of God, or God incarnate.
+3) The theological significance of Epiphany relates to the narrative revelation of Jesus Christ as the Son of God, or God incarnate.
 The Apostle Paul uses the term epiphany to describe both Jesus’s manifestation of God at his birth and his second coming in 2 Timothy 1:9-10; Titus 2:13; 2 Thessalonians 2:8.

 6) The magi visited Jesus in a home, not at the manger site, as the shepherds did.
 This occurred up to two years after his birth.
-The origin and identification of the magi is unknown, though they likely came either from Persia or Babylon.
-Some scholars have speculated that they learned the messianic expectation from advising Jews during the exile—as the book of Daniel typifies—and had access to their sacred texts (the Old Testament), although the evidence for this is inconclusive.
+The origin of the magi is unknown, though they likely came either from Persia or Babylon.
+Some scholars have speculated that they learned the messianic expectation from advising Jews during the exile—as the book of Daniel indicates—and had access to their sacred texts (the Old Testament), although the evidence for this is inconclusive.
 Rather than being polytheists, the magi were likely Zoroastrians, a religion of monotheistic dualism.
-Their names Balthasar, Melchior, and Gaspar were imaginatively given to them in later centuries.
+Their traditional names Balthasar, Melchior, and Gaspar were imaginatively given to them in later centuries.

 The IVP Bible Background Commentary: New Testament by Craig Keener

 Living the Christian Year by Bobby Gross